OTUSOFE365025/project-group-40-crn-45894/ATAM Assessment Report.md

 # 4. Quality Attribute Scenarios

 ### Performance Scenario
-A student submits a query during normal load; the system must respond within **2 seconds** on average.
+When a student enters a query during normal traffic periods; the system should in <2 seconds.

 ### Availability Scenario
-If an inference node fails, the system automatically reroutes traffic and maintains **99.5% uptime**.
+If any inference node does fail, the system needs to reroute the traffic to maintain the 99.5 uptime requirement.

 ### Security Scenario
-When the user logs in, the system authenticates via SSO and restricts access to their own data.
+Once the user logs in to the application, the system should authenticates using SSO and restricts access to their own info.

 ### Scalability Scenario
-At **5,000 concurrent users**, the system scales horizontally without degraded performance.
+At 5,000 users, the system should autoscale horizontally without sacraficing performance.

 ### Modifiability Scenario
-When maintainers deploy a new AI model version, the system updates with **zero downtime**.
+When maintainers deploy a new AI model version, the system should update without causing any downtime.

 ### Interoperability Scenario
-If the LMS API is unavailable, the system retries gracefully and recovers without user disruption.
+If the LMS API is unavailable, the system catches errors and tries again.

 ---